abaxaci15/RepData_PeerAssessment1/PA1_template.md

 ```

 ![plot of chunk timeplot ](figure/timeplot -1.png)

-<br> Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?
+Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

 ```r
 high<-meaninterval_frame[order(meaninterval_frame$`unlist(meaninterval)`,decreasing = TRUE),]